 - Tightness or pain in the chest

 - Shivering or trembling

 - Hot or cold flashes

-2. Emotional Symptoms
+2. Psychological Symptoms

-The emotional symptoms associated with nyctophobia includes:
+The psychological symptoms associated with nyctophobia include:

 - Intense fear of darkness

 - A sense of extreme discomfort in the in dark places

 - Self detachment or feeling “unreal”